-The PPS recommends that a 30m buffer be provided to Fish Habitat on cool water streams and a 15m buffer on warm water streams.
+The PPS recommends that a 30m buffer be provided to Fish Habitat.
 Maintaining vegetated buffers around Fish Habitat is essential to control erosion, maintain bank stabilization, to provide shade and decrease water temperatures and provide organic deposition for benthic and fish communities.
-As such a buffer of approximately 30m been applied to Hawkins Drain (Figure 6), with the limit of this buffer adhering to the staked dripline of the WODM5/THDM5 communities.
-No tree removal will be required to accommodate the proposed SWMF.

-The majority of this buffer is naturally vegetated by the woodland (WODM5) and thicket (THDM5) communities.
+As such a 30m buffer has been applied to Hawkins Drain (Figure 6).
+The majority of the 30m buffer is naturally vegetated by the woodland (WODM5) and thicket (THDM5) communities.
 Vegetated buffers comprised of thicket possess intricate root systems that play a fundamental role in stabilizing the banks of nearby water bodies.
 Additionally, woodlands provide essential shade to aquatic ecosystems, thereby moderating water temperatures.
 Such shade helps mitigate the adverse effects of excessive solar heating, which can be detrimental to aquatic organisms.

-Establishing a buffer of approximately 30m around this feature is an important protective measure for various reasons.
-This buffer will encapsulate and safeguard the WODM5 and THDM5 communities, which are likely to serve as a vital movement corridor for wildlife and provide SAR snake habitat, particularly along the rail line adjoining naturalized areas.
+Establishing a 30-meter buffer around this feature is an important protective measure for various reasons.
+This buffer helps safeguard the WODM5 and THDM5 communities, which is likely to serve as a vital movement corridor for wildlife and provide SAR snake habitat, particularly along the rail line adjoining naturalized areas.
 Movement corridors are crucial for many species, including snakes, as they provide safe passage between habitats, allowing for the migration, foraging, and mating necessary for genetic diversity and population stability.
 These corridors not only facilitate movement but also help mitigate the risks of mortality from roadways and other barriers.
-Protecting and enhancing these ecological pathways contribute to the resilience of snake populations and the overall health of the ecosystem.
+By protecting and enhancing these ecological pathways, we contribute to the resilience of snake populations and the overall health of the ecosystem.